 Google thinks of your web stories like they would an individual blog post.
 Meaning you should do the following.

-- Make sure that the web story is appearing in your sitemap.
+- Make sure that the web story appears in your sitemap.

 - Add Links to the web stories to help build authority.